notum-cz/strapi-plugin-record-locking/README.md

-# Strapi plugin entity-lock
+# Strapi plugin record-locking

-A quick description of entity-lock.
+A quick description of record-locking.